gschmutz/iot-vehicle-tracking-demo/README.md

 EMIT CHANGES;
 ```

-to check that the refined topic does in fact hold avro formatted data, let's just do a normal kafkacat on the `truck_position_refined` topic
+To check that the refined topic does in fact hold Avro formatted data, let's just do a normal kafkacat on the `truck_position_refined` topic

 ``` bash
 docker exec -ti kafkacat kafkacat -b kafka-1 -t vehicle_tracking_refined